 If the tubal ligation occurs immediately after the delivery (during the same operative session), use 58605 (ligation or transection of fallopian tube[s], abdominal or vaginal approach, postpartum, unilateral or bilateral, during same hospitalization [separate procedure]) with modifier -59 (distinct procedural service) appended.
 Modifier -59 tells the carrier that the tubal ligation was a distinct service from the delivery even though they occurred during the same session.
 Since the tubal ligation requires a separate incision and is essentially unrelated to the vaginal delivery, carriers that pay for the ligation under other circumstances will generally not take issue with reimbursement using this coding sequence.

-If the tubal ligation occurs a day or [...]
+If the tubal ligation occurs a day or more after the delivery (during the same hospital stay), use [...]